The Lionhead is recognized by the BRC (British Rabbit Council) and very recently by the ARBA (American Rabbit Breeders Association).

-Rich uniform black colour over entire body.
-Undercoat is dark slate blue.
-Lionheads may have a slight diffusion of the black colour in their wool due to the nature of the wool itself.
+Rich uniform black color over the entire body.
+The undercoat is dark slate blue.
+Lionheads may have a slight diffusion of the black color in their wool due to the nature of the wool itself.

-Newborns will be black on their entire body including belly and insides of the ears.
+Newborns will be black on their entire body including the belly and insides of the ears.

 Blue (Dark Blue/Grey Eyes)

-Rich uniform blue colour over entire body.
-Undercoat is also blue.
+Rich uniform blue color over the entire body.
+The undercoat is also blue.
 Lionheads may have a slight diffusion of the blue color in their wool due to the nature of the wool itself.

-Newborns will be blue on their entire body including belly and insides of the ears.
+Newborns will be blue on their entire body including the belly and insides of the ears.

 Sable Point (Brown Eyes)

 The nose, ears, feet, and tail are to be a rich sepia brown.
-The colour of the points is to fade rapidly to a rich creamy body surface colour, which has a creamy white undercolour.
+The color of the points is to fade rapidly to a rich creamy body surface color, which has a creamy white under color.
 Darker shading is permissible around the eyes.

 Newborns will almost look like REWs.
 Their points take a little bit to develop.
 Cold weather does affect their points and will make the points darker.